pyeventsourcing/esdbclient/README.md

-PyCharm will then create a new Poetry virtual environment for your project, using a particular version of Python, and also install into this virtual environment the project's package dependencies according to the `pyproject.toml` file, or the `poetry.lock` file if that exists in the project files.
+PyCharm will then create a new Poetry virtual environment for your project, using a particular version of Python, and also install into this virtual environment the project's package dependencies according to the project's `poetry.lock` file.

 You can add different Poetry environments for different Python versions, and switch between them using the "Python Interpreter" settings of PyCharm.
 If you want to use